AfroBerlin Program

 Topic: Bridging Worlds: The UK Industry Panel Ignites Cross-Continental Creative Collaboration

 The global storytelling landscape is more interconnected than ever, and at the heart of this vibrant evolution lies the power of collaboration.
-This is the electrifying theme of the UK Industry Panel, a pivotal event designed to forge stronger links between UK filmmakers and Afro-European creators, African producers, and influential global industry executives.
-This panel is a strategic deep dive into the practicalities and immense potential of bridging creative markets across the UK, Africa, and Europe.
-The core mission is to unlock new avenues for funding, market access, and innovative co-production models that can truly bring diverse narratives to life.
+In a landscape where access to markets and funding opportunities are shrinking, co-production and co-creation are increasingly being looked at in order to get projects off the ground.
+Since the UK exited the EU, global markets have been integral to the UK film industry and co-production a priority for filmmakers.
+This is even more pertinent for historically marginalized filmmakers who typically have less opportunities to tell their stories.
+This panel will explore what these avenues look like for storytellers from the Black diaspora and the challenges and creative opportunities they provide.
+Our expert panel will speak to their own experiences navigating this terrain and dive into the practicalities and immense potential of bridging creative markets across the UK, Africa, the Caribbean, South America and Europe.
+The aim is to unlock new avenues for funding, market access, and innovative co-production models that can truly bring diverse and authentic narratives to life.
 A space where cultural understanding meets commercial strategy, all with the shared goal of championing inclusive storytelling that resonates globally.

 Key Talking Points: UK film council grants and partnerships Cross-market collaboration Distribution and creative exchange